 In addition to the political disruption in the United States, on January 31, 2020 the United Kingdom officially withdrew from the European Union.
-It is unclear at this time what the effects of this will be.
+Since the United Kingdom's departure, it remains unclear what the effects of this will be as a final deal was reached between the European Union and the United Kingdom which came into effect on December 31, 2020.
 Some European countries have also experienced the rise of anti-establishment political parties and public protests held against open-door immigration policies, trade and globalization.
 To the extent that certain political actions taken in North America, Europe and elsewhere in the world result in a marked decrease in free trade, access to personnel and freedom of movement it could have an adverse effect on Surge's ability to market products internationally, increase costs for goods and services required for operations, reduce access to skilled labour and negatively impact business, operations, financial conditions and the market value of the Common Shares.